‘General Hospital’ Monday Spoilers: Mike’s Frazzled, Sasha’s Anxious, Anna’s Confrontational, & Dante’s Bold

 — General Hospital (@GeneralHospital) March 16, 2019

-Obviously, it would have been helpful for Dante to be home and supporting his wife as she recovered from Ryan’s attack, but his undercover work made him impossible to reach.
+Obviously, it would have been helpful for Dante to be home and supporting his wife as she recovers from Ryan’s attack, but his undercover work made him impossible to reach.
 Lulu and Dante will reunite soon, but will this come too late for their marriage to weather this storm?

 Nina’s wedding to Valentin is rapidly approaching and Sasha is feeling anxious.
 It’s getting more and more difficult for her to keep the secret about not being Nina’s daughter and despite all of the lies, she does seem to care about not wanting to hurt Nina.

 General Hospital spoilers note that Sasha will approach Peter during Monday’s episode, noting that she wants to talk about Nina’s wedding.
-Sasha might be trying to assess whether Peter is doubting her intentions, since she picked up on Maxie snagging her DNA.
+Sasha might be trying to assess whether Peter is doubting her intentions since she picked up on Maxie snagging her DNA.
 However, Peter will surely keep his suspicions close to the vest and play along with being Valentin’s happy best man for now.

 Valentin has a warning for Anna.
 Could her search for Alex end in devastation?
 A dramatic, new #GH starts RIGHT NOW on ABC! @finolahughes #GH55 pic.twitter.com/l5YE3GnbU9